ryanlovett-au/mysql-backup-sync/README.md

  - Clone the repo
  - Change to the cloned directory
  - `composer install`
- - `php artisan migrate --seed --force`
+ - That's it!

- - You may also like to update the App Key in app.php (but not essential)
+ *You may also like to update the App Key in app.php (but not essential)*

 ## Configuration